MD2B - Pediatric Oncology: Hodgkin's Lymphoma

 Overview

-Hodgkin's lymphoma, also sometimes referred to as Hodgkin's disease, is a cancer that arises in the lymphatic system of the body.
-The lymphatic system is a group of organs that make, store, and transport white blood cells throughout the body to sites of infection.
-Lymphatic tissue is found throughout the body, so Hodgkin's can develop and spread at almost any body site.
-Hodgkin's lymphoma has a bimodal age distribution, with one peak seen in young adults and a second peak seen in the elderly.
-Hodgkin's lymphoma accounts for 6% of childhood cancers and is the most common type of cancer observed in children ages 15-19.
-In this pediatric age group, Hodgkin's is more common in males than females.
-Under the microscope, Hodgkin's can be identified by the presence of the classic "owl-eyed" Reed-Sternberg multinucleated giant cells amidst a multitude of inflammatory cells.
-The Epstein Barr Virus is observed in 20% of pediatric Hodgkin cases.
+Hodgkin lymphoma, also known as Hodgkin disease, is a cancer that originates in the lymphatic system.
+This system consists of organs that produce, store, and transport white blood cells to sites of infection throughout the body.
+Since lymphatic tissue is distributed across the body, Hodgkin lymphoma can develop and spread to almost any site.
+The disease follows a bimodal age distribution, with one peak in young adults and a second in the elderly.
+It accounts for 7% of childhood cancers and is the most common cancer in adolescents aged 15-19, where it is more prevalent in males than females.
+Under the microscope, Hodgkin lymphoma is identified by the presence of characteristic "owl-eyed" Reed-Sternberg multinucleated giant cells surrounded by inflammatory cells.
+The Epstein-Barr Virus (EBV) is associated with 20% of pediatric Hodgkin cases.

 Symptoms

-Hodgkin's lymphoma can present in a variety of ways.
-Most typically, patients present with painless swollen lymph nodes in the neck, under the arms, or in the groin.
-The liver and spleen are considered lymphatic organs, and may also be enlarged.
-Children may have nonspecific systemic symptoms, including fatigue and loss of appetite.
-The "classic symptoms" of fever, night sweats, unexplainable weight loss, and pruritis (itchy skin) are only seen in 20% of children.
-However, when these symptoms are present, they have important prognostic and staging value.
-Other diseases that can present with similar symptoms include other types of cancer, various infections, lymphatic disorders, and lupus.
+Hodgkin lymphoma can present in various ways.
+Most commonly, patients exhibit painless swollen lymph nodes in the neck, under the arms, or in the groin.
+The liver and spleen, being lymphatic organs, may also be enlarged.
+Children may experience nonspecific systemic symptoms such as fatigue and loss of appetite.
+The "classic" symptoms—fever, night sweats, unexplained weight loss, and pruritus (itchy skin)—occur in only 20% of children but hold significant prognostic and staging value when present.
+Other conditions that can present with similar symptoms include other cancers, infections, lymphatic disorders, and lupus.

 Diagnosis

-A careful history and physical exam is the first step in evaluating a child for Hodgkin's lymphoma.
-Parents should be asked specific questions regarding the child's previous health history, the family's history of cancer and lymphatic disease, and any changes in the child's health over the past several months.
-During the physical exam, all lymph nodes should be examined and measured.
-The tonsils, liver, and spleen must also be evaluated.
-In Hodgkin's disease, enlarged lymph nodes are painless and typically feel rubbery and firm.
-Any pulmonary or neurological changes must also be noted as they can be clues to disease spread.
+A careful history and physical exam are the first steps in evaluating a child for Hodgkin lymphoma.
+Parents should be asked about the child's previous health history, family history of cancer or lymphatic diseases, and any recent changes in the child's health.
+During the physical exam, all lymph nodes should be palpated and measured with particular attention given to the tonsils, liver, and spleen.
+Enlarged lymph nodes are typically painless, firm and rubbery in texture.
+Any pulmonary or neurological changes should also be noted, as they may indicate disease spread to other parts of the body.

 Lab studies

-• CBC (complete blood count) with differential: a blood sample is taken to look at the number and shape of the various blood cells including red blood cells, white blood cells, and platelets.
+- CBC (complete blood count) with differential: A blood sample is taken to assess the number and shape of various blood cells, including red blood cells, white blood cells, and platelets.

-• Chemistry panel: a blood sample is taken to evaluate the functioning of the liver and spleen and to look at the levels of various salts and chemicals in the blood
+- Chemistry panel: A blood sample is analyzed to evaluate kidney and liver function and to measure levels of salt, enzymes, and other chemicals in the blood.

-• ESR (erythrocyte sedimentation rate) and CRP (C-reactive protein): a blood sample to measure whether inflammatory markers are elevated
+- ESR (erythrocyte sedimentation rate) and CRP (C-reactive protein): These blood tests detect the presence of inflammation.

 Imaging studies

-• Chest x-ray and chest CT scan: the chest radiograph provides important information to the physician about structures in the chest, including the lungs and airway.
-Two thirds of children with Hodgkin's disease have a mass in the mediastinum (chest).
+- Chest X-ray and chest CT scan: A chest radiograph provides important information about structures in the chest, including the lungs and airways.
+Two-thirds of children with Hodgkin lymphoma present with a mass in the mediastinum.

-• Abdominal and pelvic CT scans: diagnostic imaging tests to help evaluate the extent of abdominal and pelvic disease spread
+- Abdominal and pelvic CT scans: These diagnostic imaging tests are used to assess the extent of disease spread in the abdominal and pelvic regions.

-• PET( positron emission tomography): diagnostic imaging test that evaluates glucose uptake in the body and can help to identify areas where cancer is present
+- PET (positron emission tomography): These diagnostic imaging tests evaluate glucose uptake in the body and can help to identify areas where cancer is present.

 Lymph node biopsy

-A tissue sample taken from an enlarged lymph node is the preferred method of establishing the diagnosis of Hodgkin lymphoma.
-A definite diagnosis is made when the classic multinucleated giant Reed-Sternberg cell is observed under the microscope.
-Subclassification is also possible by observing specific cells in the sample.
+A tissue sample from an enlarged lymph node is the preferred method for diagnosing Hodgkin lymphoma.
+A definitive diagnosis is confirmed by the presence of classic multinucleated Reed-Sternberg cells under the microscope.
+Subclassification of the disease is possible based on the identification of specific cell types within the sample.

 Staging and Prognostic Factors